 Gather in a safe space among women to:

-Cultivate healthy relationships to boundaries and assertiveness.
+Cultivate healthy relationships to boundaries and speaking your truth.

 Find your ferocity.
 It will be far easier to move around in the world, unafraid of anyone’s judgment or accusations.

 I’ll share my most powerful trick to not take responsibility for what others are feeling–even someone who might trigger you.

 Develop tools to look within rather than seeking validation or avoiding disappointing others.

 All folks who identify as female are welcome.

 I’m thankful that your vibes came to me today….I needed to read this right now.
 It blows my mind how the universe supports intention.
 I feel like you need to hear that this blog and the time you take to put your thoughts and nuggets out there are and will help people.
 Thank you ~

 Thank you for taking the time to write this.
 Thank you thank you thank you.
 So good to hear.
 XO, Florie

 “I was searching for guidelines from an authority I could defend as conventionally reasonable.”